Have you ever doubted yourself and felt you are not good enough?

-Sometimes we have an element of self doubt and may actually believe we are not good enough because of other people perceptions of us.
+Sometimes we have an element of self-doubt and may actually believe we are not good enough because of other people’s perceptions of us.

 Have you ever felt like you don’t belong or had someone point the finger?

-However there will always be people for what ever their reasons may troll you, say negaitive things about you or simply make you feel less confident about yourself.
+However, there will always be people for whatever their reasons may troll you, say negative things about you, or simply make you feel less confident about yourself.

-It could be you are a student and the popular kids gang up on you as you feel you cannot fit in, its their perception not yours or it could be people at work may say sarcastic comments or derogatory remarks in which you then start to doubt yourself.
+It could be you are a student and the popular kids gang up on you as you feel you cannot fit in, it’s their perception, not yours or it could be people at work who may say sarcastic comments or derogatory remarks in which you then start to doubt yourself.

 We all try to do our best but if our best is not always good enough we may get judged.

-Peoples ability to analyse a person on their looks or what they own could be so further from the truth and people should not judge a book by its cover.
-Just because your neighbour goes to work all dressed up in their flashy suit whilst you go to work in a jeans and t-shirt does not make you a lesser of a person.
+People’s ability to analyze a person on their looks or what they own could be so further from the truth and people should not judge a book by its cover.
+Just because your neighbor goes to work all dressed up in their flashy suit whilst you go to work in a jeans and t-shirt does not make you a lesser of a person.
 It’s the achievements you have succeeded in that will tell you apart.

 Do not listen to what other people say.
 If you are a success no one can take that away from you.